Is the five-flow conjecture almost false?: Real zeros of the flow polynomials

-\subsection{$\bm{k=7}$: Real flow--polynomial zeros larger than $\bm{Q=5}$}
+\subsection{$\bm{k=7}$: Real flow polynomial zeros larger than $\bm{Q=5}$}

 There are also real non-isolated limiting points for the families $G(nk,k)$ with $1\le k \le 7$.
-These non-isolated limiting points corresponds to ``crossings'' between two dominant eigenvalues, each of them coming from a block of the transfer matrix $\widehat{\sf T}_{k+1,\ell,\lambda}$ with different values of $\ell$.
+These non-isolated limiting points correspond to ``crossings'' between two dominant eigenvalues, each of them coming from a block of the transfer matrix $\widehat{\sf T}_{k+1,\ell,\lambda}$ with different values of $\ell$.
 Therefore, both dominant eigenvalues are real and analytic in some real interval around the non--isolated limiting point $Q_c(k)$.
-In some cases, there corresponds a sequence of real zeros $\{Q_n\}$ converging to that limiting point.
+In some cases, there is a corresponding sequence of real zeros $\{Q_n\}$ converging to that limiting point.

 The family $G(6n,6)$ would be in principle a good candidate for having real roots larger than $Q=5$: a direct calculation shows that $Q_c(6)\approx 5.1079785012$ is a non-isolated limiting point for this family.
 However, the actual computation of all the members of this family up to $G(144,6)$ does not reveal any zero $Q>5$.
 The explanation is simple: at $Q=Q_c(6)$ both dominant eigenvalues are equal $\lambda_{1,(1),\star}(Q_c(6))$ $= \lambda_{3,(3),\star}(Q_c(6)) \approx 169.757$, and the corresponding amplitudes are both positive.
 Therefore, the hypotheses of Lemma~\ref{lemma.1} are not satisfied, and we cannot find {\em real} zeros converging to the non-isolated limiting point $Q_c(6)$.
-They should be non-real.
+Rather, the zeros converging to $Q_c(6)$ should be non-real.